 12 Effective Ways to Reduce Cart Abandonment & Conquer Customers Hearts

-Online shops and marketplaces are a relatively new phenomenon compared to face-to-face trading.
+Online shops and marketplaces are a relatively new phenomenon compared to face-to-face sales.
 That is why plenty of their aspects do not get the attention they deserve.

 For instance, many sellers choose to ignore when shoppers add items to their carts but then leave without completing a purchase.
-Yet, if they did not spare time and efforts to research the motivation behind this sudden loss of interest, they could identify and fix the problematic aspects, subtly inducing people to obtain the desired products or services more often.
-The same as in “real life” shops, being thoughtful and caring towards potential clients eventually pays off.
+Yet, if they spare the time and effort to research the motivation behind this sudden loss of interest, they might be able to identify and fix the problematic aspects, discreetly encouraging people to obtain the desired products or services more often.
+Like in “real life” shops, being thoughtful and caring towards potential clients eventually pays off.

 That is why reducing cart abandonment should become an inherent part of every successful modern business strategy.
-So, let’s see what methods can become a great addition to your action plan
+So, let’s see how to reduce the cart abandonment rate.

-It’s the year 2022, so you’ve definitely ordered something online.
+It’s 2023, so you’ve ordered something online.
 Some cases might have been a huge success, but many turned out to be a total disaster.
 Thus, these thoughts would probably sound familiar to you:

 - “New York looks astonishing this time of the year, but I am not ready to eat plain food for the rest of the month”.